weekendesk/nodegate/assets/documentation/api-reference-pipelineerror.md

 # [Documentation](README.md) > [API reference](api-reference.md) > PipelineError

-The class PipelineError allow modifiers to return a contextualized error to the pipeline executor.
+The class PipelineError allows modifiers to return a contextualized error to the pipeline executor.
 This error extends the default Node.js `Error` object.

 ## Properties